 -Baskets and Teepads were in good condition and properly labeled as to what hole they were for.

 -Map provided at the park entrance for being able to navigate the course easily.

--Once inside the park there is plenty of parking available to park near holes 1,2,3,4,9,10,11,19.
+-Once inside the park there is plenty of parking available near holes 1,2,3,4,9,10,11,19.
 So even if you can't park near hole #1, it's easy to start on a hole that you park near since the entire course loops around into itself!

 -Bathrooms and trash cans are available within every 2-3 holes.

 Cons: -Payment is just to get into the park itself.
 Pay to play is always a con in my book if the fees aren't directly going to course upkeep and improvement.

 -The course map provided at the entrance to the park wasn't completely accurate and caused some confusion when navigating the course in the hole 17/18 area.
 Plus it only lists 18 holes, when there are 19 holes on the course.

 -Even for a cool Saturday at the begining of March, holes 12-17 were crowded and the fairways were being used for other park activities.